Iran at the Olympics

-Iran, officially the Islamic Republic of Iran since 1979, first participated at the Olympic Games in 1900.
+Iran, formerly known as Persia before 1935 and officially the Islamic Republic of Iran since 1979, first participated in the Olympic Games in 1900.
 Iran has sent athletes to compete in every Summer Olympic Games since 1948, except for 1980 and 1984 due to political boycotts.
 Iran has also participated in the Winter Olympic Games on several occasions since 1956.